balcode/UserGuide/UserGuide.md

 There are five annotations that indicate the type of question.

-**MS**. **MS** stands for multiple selection.
+**MS**. `MS` stands for multiple selection.
 This type of question requires two or more selections.
-Use this annotation for a multiple selection question: **/// type=MS**.
+Use this annotation for a multiple selection question: `/// type=MS`.

-**SS**. **SS** stands for single selection.
+**SS**. `SS` stands for single selection.
 This type of question requires one selection.
-Use this annotation for a single selection question: **/// type=SS**.
+Use this annotation for a single selection question: `/// type=SS`.

-**TI**. **TI** stands for text input.
+**TI**. `TI` stands for text input.
 This type of question requires a learner to enter text for the answer.
-Use this annotation for a question that requires text input: **/// type=TI**.
+Use this annotation for a question that requires text input: `/// type=TI`.

-**CR**. **CR** stands for code response.
+**CR**. `CR` stands for code response.
 This type of question requires a learner to enter a line or block of code to answer a question.
-Use this annotation for a question that requires code response: **/// type=CR**.
+Use this annotation for a question that requires code response: `/// type=CR`.

-A learner should run a CR to see its result.
+A learner should run a CR to see its output.

-**REPL**. **REPL** stands for read-eval-print loop.
+**REPL**. `REPL` stands for read-eval-print loop.
 This annotation indicates that what follows the annotation is a block of code.
 The code block can be read-only or editable.
-Use this annotation for a read-only REPL: **/// type=REPL, readonly=true**.
-For an editable REPL, use this annotation: **/// type=REPL**.
+Use this annotation for a read-only REPL: `/// type=REPL, readonly=true`.
+For an editable `REPL`, use this annotation: `/// type=REPL`.
-//This requires writers to prepare answers and tests files for proofs.
+A learner should run an REPL to see its output.

-A learner should run an REPL to see its result.
+Both `CR` and `REPL` questions require answer files and test files for proofs.
+To know more, see **Creating Answer and Test Files** below.

 ![Indicate the question type and correct answer](https://raw.githubusercontent.com/balcode/UserGuide/22e7d3c59f38ad41e00aa60f653fc52d67768a91/user-guide-screens/guide-sc-question-annotation.png)